-Port Isaac sits within an Area of Outstanding Natural Beauty, meaning that the stretch of the South West Coast Path which extends in both directions offers some truly breathtakingwalks.
+Port Isaac sits within an Area of Outstanding Natural Beauty, meaning that the stretch of the South West Coast Path which extends in both directions offers some truly breathtaking walks, and is one of those things to do in Port Isaac that you have to experience.
 Just around the corner from Port Isaac within half a mile walk is the gorgeous cove of Port Gaverne, which harbours a wonderfully sheltered sandy beach where rockpools provide hours of entertainment for little ones.
 Energise yourselves for the stroll back to Port Isaac with a tasty meal in the 17th century inn.

 To the West of Port Isaac lies Port Quin which you can reach via a 3.5-mile meandering walk along the coast path, taking in beautiful views over the rugged coastline.
 Towards Port Quin, you’ll encounter Doyden Castle, which once featured in Poldark.

-If you’d like to explore the coast from a different perspective, book onto a sightseeing or fishing trip to the harbour at Port Isaac.
+Among the best things to do in Port Isaac, is the chance to explore the coast from a different perspective by book onto a sightseeing or fishing trip to the harbour at Port Isaac.
 Wavehunters, which have a branch in Port Isaac, offers an array of experiences, from dolphin and seabird watching to powerboat trips.
 Other water sports experiences include sedate kayaking trips, coasteering and guided swims.